 We hear it said (a lot) that money can't buy happiness.
-Of course, we all need money to provide food, clothing, shelter, and the necessities of life.
+Of course, we all need money to provide food, clothing, shelter, and life necessities.
 And having money is better than not having money by almost any measurement.
 But how much money do we need?
 How do we know we have enough money?
 Like a lot of things in personal finance, the answer is different for everyone.

 For some, the goal is to become rich.
 But why?
 Does being rich bring happiness?
 When making money is the goal, it often gets in the way of being happy rather than offering joy.
-I've said it many times in many ways that our values should guide our decisions about making money, how we spend money, and the time spent on the activities that are most important to us.
+I've said it many times that our values should guide our decisions about making money and how we spend money.
+The time spent on activities that are most important to us.

 Don't get me wrong.
 We need money.
 Depending on where we live, some of us need a lot more than others to maintain a basic lifestyle.
 Thinking that money will buy us inner peace or bring happiness can get us in a lot of trouble.